icosalogic/IcosaLogic_Inverter_PWM/README.md

 This is an Arduino library containing logic for generating PWM signals for an inverter and using feedback signals such as voltage and current readings to accurately control those PWM sigals.

-The user describes inverter details in an input parameters structure, and the library manages operation of the inverter with no further interaction from the application.
+The user describes inverter configuration in an input parameters structure, and the library manages operation of the inverter with no further interaction from the application.
 The input parameters tell the library how the PWM signals should be generated, and how feedback signals like voltage and current readings should be performed.